 The duration of the ordering process

-The last of the six KPIs focuses on indicating areas for improvement within the ordering process itself.
+The last of the 6 KPIs focuses on providing areas for improvement to the ordering process itself.

-In particular, the degree to which this speeds up the ordering process depends on:
+In particular, the acceleration of the ordering process depends on:

-- The quality of the content of the purchase requests
+- The quality of the drafting of purchase requests.

 - The fluidity of the production and transmission of purchase orders.

 It should be noted that digitisation is a lever facilitating the optimisation of this indicator.
 It makes it possible to harmonise practices, in order to avoid blocking the order, and to track validation flows.

 In conclusion, the continuous improvement of purchases is based on the objective measurement of KPIs occurring at various stages of the purchasing process.
 However, the company's collective mobilisation with regard to these indicators is what matters most and what employees must keep working towards.
 The role of purchasing is therefore also an educational role.
 Limiting oneself to “traditional” purchasing techniques hides part of the potential for improvement, which can be very important depending on the company.

 The fragmentation of purchasing management is clearly an obstacle to the improvement of purchasing performance, or even to the identification of harmful failings.
 Read the article on this subject by Pierre-Olivier Brial, Deputy Managing Director of Manutan France: Purchasing process: how organisational silos slow down efficiency.